 You’ll find loads of information just like this in my award-winning book, The Suburban Micro-Farm.

-Here are seven uses for comfrey to take advantage of its ability to enrich and condition the soil.
+If you’re wondering how to use comfrey in the garden, here are seven ways to take advantage of its ability to enrich and condition the soil.

 1: Activate Compost